 Carbonated beverages tend to contain many different acids for flavor and mouth feel purposes, but those acids, such as citric and phosphoric, have been shown to erode tooth enamel as well.
 Did you know that diet soda tends to have more acid than regular soda?
 This is done to bolster the flavor and compensate for the lack of sugar, and it means that diet soda is actually worse for your teeth than sugary soda!

 Keep Your Teeth Plaque-Free

 Getting rid of plaque starts at home by brushing, flossing, and rinsing on a regular basis.
 But you also need regular visits to the dentist to remove any plaque you missed and to examine your mouth for gingivitis and other potential issues.
 Jeffrey D. Clark, DDS, can help you with that!
-Dr. Jeff is among the leading dentists serving the Greater Scottsdale area, and he and his entire team at Scottsdale Dental Excellence are committed to beautiful, plaque-free smiles.
+Dr. Jeff is among the leading dentists serving the Greater Scottsdale area, and he and his entire team at Scottsdale Cosmetic Dentistry Excellence are committed to beautiful, plaque-free smiles.
 Call us today at 480 585 1853.